Discover how long does wood shake roof last

 Unquestionably, a wood shake roof has a certain attractiveness.
 Few roofing materials can match the character that wood shakes bring to a house, whether you’re drawn to their rustic appearance, organic texture, or classic craftsmanship.
 However, most homeowners have the same important concern before spending thousands on this high-end roofing solution: how long does wood shake roof last?
 After all, lifespan and attractiveness are two different things.

-This guide will help you understand lifespan expectations, the factors that affect durability, and what you can do to make your wood shake roof last as long as possible, whether you’ve been thinking about getting one or are wondering how your currently installed one is holding up.
+This guide will help you understand wood shake roof lifespan expectations, the factors that affect durability, and what you can do to make your wood shake roof last as long as possible, whether you’ve been thinking about getting one or are wondering how your currently installed one is holding up.

-How Long Does Wood Shake Roof Last On Average?
+How Long Do Wood Shake Roof Last On Average?

 Depending on the type of wood, the quality of the installation, and the climate it is exposed to, a wood shake roof often lasts 25 to 40 years.
 Certain roofs can endure up to 50 years or longer under the right circumstances, provided they receive routine maintenance and premium-grade shakes.